-PT091 and PT090 Video Engines are used to automatically control PTZ cameras when activity is detected.
-After the PT091 or PT090 is enabled for a PTZ camera, a Rule can be configured where the PTZ camera can be automatically controlled by Symphony to zoom and follow objects that have broken the Rule (such as entered into the alarm zone or crossed a tripwire).
+The PT091 analytic engine is used to automatically control PTZ cameras when activity is detected.
+After the PT091 is enabled for a PTZ camera, a Rule can be configured where the PTZ camera can be automatically controlled by Symphony to zoom and follow objects that have broken the Rule (such as entered into the alarm zone or crossed a tripwire).